idg10/reactive/Rx.NET/Documentation/adr/0001-multi-platform-packaging.md

 It's worth noting that problem 2 goes away if you use the modern project system.
 The problem described in [#305](https://github.com/dotnet/reactive/issues/305) occurs only with the old `packages.config` system.
 If you try to reproduce the problem in a project that uses the [.NET SDK](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/overview) project system introduced back in MSBuild 15 (Visual Studio 2017), the problem won't occur.
 Visual Studio 2017 is the oldest version of Visual Studio with mainstream support.

 Rx 4.0 solved 2 (and Rx 6.0 uses the same approach) by collapsing everything down to a single NuGet package, `System.Reactive`.
 To access UI-framework-specific functionality, you no long needed to add a reference to a UI-framework-specific package such as `System.Reactive.Windows.Forms`.
 From a developer's perspective, the functionality was right there in `System.Reactive`.
 The exact API surface area you saw was determined by your target platform.
 If you built a UWP application, you would get the `lib\uap10.0.16299\System.Reactive.dll` which had the UWP-specific dispatcher support built in.
 If your application was built for `net6.0-windows10.0.19041` (or a .NET 6.0 TFM specifying a later Windows SDK) you would get `lib\net6.0-windows10.0.19041\System.Reactive.dll` which has the Windows Forms and WPF dispatcher and related types build in.
-If your target was `net471` or a later .NET Framework you would get `lib\net472\System.Reactive.dll`, which also included the Windows Forms and WPF dispatcher support (but built for .NET Framework, instead of .NET 6.0).
+If your target was `net472` or a later .NET Framework you would get `lib\net472\System.Reactive.dll`, which also included the Windows Forms and WPF dispatcher support (but built for .NET Framework, instead of .NET 6.0).
 And if you weren't using any client-side UI framework, then the behaviour depended on whether you were using .NET Framework, or .NET 6.0+.
-With .NET Framework you'd get the `net471` DLL, which would include the WPF and Windows Forms support, but it didn't really matter because those frameworks were present as part of any .NET Framework installation.
+With .NET Framework you'd get the `net472` DLL, which would include the WPF and Windows Forms support, but it didn't really matter because those frameworks were present as part of any .NET Framework installation.
 And if you target .NET 6.0 you'll get the `lib\net6.0\System.Reactive.dll`, which has no UI framework support, but that's fine because any .NET 6.0+ TFM that doesn't mention 'windows' doesn't offer either WPF or Windows Forms.

 Rx 4.0, 5.0, and 6.0 don't have a solution to 3.
 Initially they didn't need one—in the scenarios where you got WPF and Windows Forms support without really needing it, it was of little consequence.
-If you were running on .NET Framework, those frameworks were pre-installed.
-And at the time, if your target was `net6.0-windowsXX` it was almost invariably because you were building a WPF or Windows Forms app.
+If you were running on .NET Framework, those frameworks were pre-installed, so there was no cost to having a dependency on them.
+And at the time, if your target was `netcoreapp3.1-windowsXX` it was almost invariably because you were building a WPF or Windows Forms app.
 However, two important things have changed in recent years: 1) there are now a lot of other UI frameworks besides WPF and Windows Forms, and 2) it's now common to produce some sort of self-contained deployment for client-side apps, at which point dragging along copies of both WPF and Windows Forms when you are using neither makes applications far larger than they should be.

+### Types in `System.Reactive` that are partially or completely UI-framework-specific

+Unwinding the consolidation that happened in V4 comes with a challenge: `System.Reactive` now has a slightly different API surface area on different platforms.
+There are some types available only on specific targets.
+There is one type that is available on all targets but has a slightly different public API on one target.
+And there are some types with the same API surface area on all targets but with differences in behavior.
+This section describes the afflicted API surface area.

+Types available only in specific targets:

+* `net472`
+  * `RemotingObservable`
+* `net6.0-windows` and `net472`
+  * `DispatcherScheduler`
+  * `DispatcherObservable`
+* `net6.0-windows*` and UWP
+  * `CoreDispatcherScheduler`
+  * `CoreDispatcherObservable`
+  * Windows Foundation Event Handler support:
+    * `IEventPatternSource<TSender, TEventArgs>`
+    * `EventPatternSource<TSender, TEventArgs>`
+    * `WindowsObservable` (see also async operations)
+  * Adaptation between `IObservable<T>` and WinRT's async actions/operations/progress:
+    * `AsyncInfoObservableExtensions`
+    * `AsyncInfoObservable`
+    * `WindowsObservable` (see also Windows Foundation Event Handler support)

+Types that are in all targets, but which contain UI-frameworks specific public members in relevant targets:

+* UWP
+  * `ThreadPoolScheduler` has different implementation based on UWP thread pool and provides support for `WorkItemPriority` (a UWPism)

+Behavior that is different across platforms:

+* UWP
+  * `Scheduler` periodic scheduling has workaround for WinRT not supporting &lt;1ms resolution
+* `net6.0-windows*` and UWP
+  * `IHostLifecycleNotifications` service available from enlightenment provider
+  * Periodic scheduling will be aware of windows suspend/resume events only if using `System.Reactive` for these targets

 ### Design options